scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 To add a new snippet, click on the + in the upper right of the Code Snippets icon (Fig. :ref:`elyra-new-snippet`).
 This will open new GUI (see below) for creating a snippet.
-The value of *Name* should be one word or compound word.
+The value of *Name* should be one word or a compound word.
 The value of *Description* describes in one or more sentences what the snippet does.
 The values of the *Tags* field are used to narrow the listing of snippets in the menu.
 The value of the *Source* is the programming language; the value is Python in this example.